clstb/phi/README.md

 1. Install [skaffold](https://skaffold.dev/docs/install/).
 2. Install a local kubernetes distribution such as [minikube](https://minikube.sigs.k8s.io/docs/start/) or [kind](https://github.com/kubernetes-sigs/kind).
 3. Deploy a PostgresQL compatible database to your local cluster.
+In this example we will use cockroachdb.
 Wait for the pods to be up and running.
-In this example we'll use cockroachdb.
 ```sh
 kubectl create -f https://raw.githubusercontent.com/cockroachdb/cockroach/master/cloud/kubernetes/cockroachdb-statefulset.yaml
 kubectl get pods